KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/alpha_manipulation/rotoscoping.rst

 .. image:: /images/image21.png
    :align: left

-3.Head over to effects menu, type in Rotoscoping than drag it over video to see further instructions.
+3. Head over to effects menu, type in Rotoscoping then drag it over video to see further instructions.

 .. image:: /images/image13.png
    :align: right